caspersg/learn_vim/README.md

 eq `d2w` means delete two words.

-Motions can have more contextual like `a` for around eg `yap` means to copy around the current paragraph, including empty lines.

-Or they may require another parameter eg `dfp` means do delete until you find the next "p" character.
+You can also add a count to the verb.

+eg `2dw` means delete word twice.
+Which does the same thing as `d2w`.

-Even basic navigation is treated as a noun.
+Basic navigation is treated as a noun.

 eg `c10j` means to change the next 10 lines down (`j` is the down key).

+Some motions may require a parameter.
+In this example `fp` is the motion.

+eg `dfp` means do delete until you find the next "p" character.

+Some nouns need additional context, like `a` for around.
+They don't move the cursor, so they're called text objects.
+Because they don't move the cursor, they can be done from any part of that context.
+In this example `ap` is the text object.

+eg `yap` means to copy around the current paragraph, both above and below the cursor.

+Some motions also have related text objects.

+eg `daw` deletes around the word, while `dw` deletes the rest of the word.

 So you could describe the grammar in more detail this way.

-`<optional verb><noun>` where noun is `<optional count><optional context><motion><optional parameter>`
+`<count><optional verb><count><motion>`
+or
+`<count><verb><count><text_object>`

+The count is always optional, and it's up to personal preference where you want to use it.
+You can even multiply them.

+eg `2d3w` will delete the next 6 words.

-So as you learn more verbs and motions you can combine them with the ones you already know.
+As you learn more verbs and motions you can combine them with the ones you already know.
 And as you use them, you'll start to think in terms of these higher level actions.

 So you might want to modify the text inside the next set of parentheses.
-Which can be done with `ci(`, aka change inside parentheses.
+Which can be done with `ci(`, change inside parentheses.

+You combine separate actions by just typing them one after the other.
-Or you might want to copy the current block of code, and paste it at the bottom of the file.
+So say you want to move the current block to the end of the file.
-Which can be done with `yapGp`, aka yank around paragraph, go to the end of the file, paste.
+Which can be done with `dapGp`, delete around paragraph, go to the end of the file, paste.

 Or you might want to change all the text up to a certain word.
-Which can be done with `c/foo<ENTER>`, aka change until the next "foo" word.
+Which can be done with `c/foo<ENTER>`, change until the next "foo" word.

 In this way, vim provides a whole language to think in for editing text.